Save your chainstays, shield your paintwork and silence your ride.

-Of the 24 hardtails in our Hardtail of the Year test only a couple came with any sort of protection on the driveside chainstay.
-On the rest, the chainstay was exposed, ripe for shot peening by the chain as the bike rattled down the descents.
-What’s odd is we’ve been putting chainstay protectors on bikes for about 30 years so it’s shocking that modern hardtails often don’t come with them.
+Even the best cheap hardtails rarely come with any sort of protection on the driveside chainstay.
+Usually it is exposed, ripe for shot peening by the chain as the bike rattles down the descents.
+What’s odd is we’ve been putting chainstay protectors on bikes for about 30 years, so it’s shocking that modern hardtails often don’t come with them.
+So this is an excellent first upgrade if you’ve just bought a new hardtail, as it will both protect the bike and silence some of the annoying metal on metal rattle.

 The simplest chainstay protector is a piece of clear tape, like sticky backed plastic.
 It’s thin and it will stop chipping for a while.
 The next option is a sort of neoprene sock, that has a seam down the middle with a Velcro closure.
 This means you can take it one and off for cleaning and the thick neoprene offers loads of protection and noise reduction.
 On modern full suspension bikes you also see more sophisticated moulded designs but these are often bike specific and aren’t cross compatible.